wb1016/QuickLeafDecay/README.md

 ### by default
 - Leaves will decay much faster.
 - check for diagonal leaves, in addition to the usual check for adjacent leaves, so it's less likely to leave a stray leaf or two floating.
-- handles azaleas' two types of leaves.
+- handles azalea's two types of leaves.
 Mods (or mod users) can add compat for trees with multiple types of leaves by just adding a tag.
 Details on the [wiki](https://gitlab.com/supersaiyansubtlety/leaves_us_in_peace/-/wikis/home).
 ### optional
 - Leaves will ignore leaves of a different type when determining whether to decay or not.
 - Leaves will ignore logs from different tree types when determining whether to decay or not.
 This will look for a tag by the name of the log and check if it contains the leaves doing the check.
 If no tag is found, any log will match instead (like in vanilla).
 Details on the wiki.